DanceChat: Large Language Model-Guided Music-to-Dance Generation: Experiments

 \subsection{Ablation Study}

-We perform an ablation study on the AIST++ dataset to evaluate the impact of different modalities (music, beat, and text) and the effectiveness of the multi-modal alignment loss in generating high-quality dance motions.
-The results, shown in Table \ref{tab:ablation}, are reported in terms of $\mathrm{PFC}$ (for motion realism), $\mathrm{DIV}_k$ (for motion diversity), and BAS (for beat alignment score), with lower $\mathrm{PFC}$ and higher $\mathrm{DIV}_k$ and BAS indicating better performance.
+We perform an ablation study on the AIST++ to evaluate the impact of different modalities and the effectiveness of our multi-modal alignment loss.
+Results in Tab. \ref{tab:ablation} are reported using $\mathrm{PFC}$, $\mathrm{DIV}_k$, and BAS, where lower $\mathrm{PFC}$ and higher others indicate better performance.

 \textbf{Impact of Modality Inputs.} To understand the individual contributions of each modality, we assess various configurations by selectively including or excluding the music (M), beat (B), and text (T) modalities.
-The baseline model, using only music (M), performs the lowest across all metrics, with limited diversity and weak rhythmic alignment.
+The baseline model, using only music (M), performs the worst, showing limited diversity and weak rhythmic alignment.
 Adding beat information (M+B) enhances rhythmic alignment, indicating that beat cues contribute both to physical realism in generated movement patterns and to synchronization with the music.
 Adding textual guidance (M+T) leads to the best performance in PFC and diversity, suggesting that text improves motion realism and expressiveness by providing explicit semantic choreography cues.
 However, lacking beat information, this configuration underperforms in BAS.
-Interestingly, combining all three modalities (M+B+T) produces the highest BAS and consistently strong results in other metrics.
+Combining all three modalities (M+B+T) produces the highest BAS and consistently strong results in other metrics.

 \textbf{Impact of Multi-Modal Alignment Loss.} We further incorporate the multi-modal alignment loss (MM Align.
 Loss), which leverages text as an intermediary bridge between music and motion to narrow the semantic gap between these modalities.
-The alignment loss leads to both improved $\mathrm{PFC}$) and $\mathrm{DIV}_k$, demonstrating its effectiveness in facilitating cross-modal integration.
+The alignment loss improves $\mathrm{PFC}$) and $\mathrm{DIV}_k$, demonstrating its effectiveness in cross-modal integration.
 This suggests that using text as a bridge in the alignment loss helps create semantically rich and rhythmically aligned dance motions that benefit from the strengths of each modality without compromising diversity or quality.